15 Important Facts You Need to Know About Female Narcissists

 8. They seek admiration, not genuine connection.

 Female narcissists crave compliments, validation, and attention.
 They want to be admired, not necessarily understood.
 Conversations with them often revolve around their achievements, and they might get irritated if you don’t acknowledge their greatness.
-Genuine relationships are about give and take — if it’s always about them, something’s off.
+Genuine relationships are about give and take.
+If it’s always about them, something’s off.

 9. They struggle with other women’s success.